ags logo

 What is the Photographic Competition?

 Many of our members are great photographers, who come back from trips to the mountains with wonderful images.
-That has been more difficult for UK-based members in the last couple of years, but even in the UK there are amazing vistas of wildflowers, and of public and personal gardens, which have an ‘alpine’ flavour.
+This is a competition for those, but also for images of UK wildflowers, and of public and personal gardens, which have an ‘alpine’ flavour.

-This competition is for digital photographs featuring alpine plants or landscapes, and is open to all members.
+This competition is for digital photographs featuring alpine plants or landscapes, and is open to all active members.
 Every year, we receive hundreds of entries.
-The winning images will be featured on the website and in the AGS Journal … and of course, there are cash prizes.
+The winning images will be featured on the website and in the AGS Journal… and of course, there are cash prizes.

 Photographic Competition Classes